David Spiegel, M.D., Ph.D.

 Jeffrey V. Ravetch, M.D., Ph.D.

-Ravetch has contributed extensively to the scientific community by serving as a member of the Scientific Advisory Boards of the Cancer Research Institute, the Irvington Institute for Medical Research, the Damon Runyon Foundation, the medical advisory board of Gairdner Foundation, the Sanofi-Pasteur Award Jury and the L’Oreal Women in Science Jury.
-He has been active in biotechnology for the last two decades, and currently serves as a consultant or member of the Scientific Advisory Boards of Xencor, Portola, Takeda, Incyte, Momenta, Mabvax and Harpoon.
+Dr. Ravetch is the Theresa and Eugene Lang Professor at the Rockefeller University and Head of the Leonard Wagner Laboratory of Molecular Genetics and Immunology.
+Dr. Ravetch has served as a member of the Scientific Advisory Boards of the Cancer Research Institute, the Irvington Institute for Medical Research, the Damon Runyon Foundation, the medical advisory board of Gairdner Foundation, the Sanofi-Pasteur Award Jury and the L’Oreal Women in Science Jury.
+He currently serves as a consultant or member of the Scientific Advisory Boards of Xencor, Portola, Momenta, Palleon, Vir and Harpoon.
+Dr. Ravetch received his undergraduate training in molecular biophysics and biochemistry at Yale University, earning his B.S. degree in 1973.
+He was awarded an MD/PhD by the Rockefeller University – Cornell Medical School.
+He has been recognized for his work in immunology by election to the National Academy of Sciences and the National Academy of Medicine and by awards from the Gairdner Foundation, Wolf Foundation and Robert Koch Foundation.

 William L. Jorgensen, PH.D.

-Dr. Jorgensen is a Sterling Professor of Chemistry at Yale University.
-He is considered a pioneer in the field of computation chemistry.
-Dr. Jorgensen earned a Bachelor's degree from Princeton University in 1970 and a Ph.D. from Harvard University in 1975 in Chemical Physics while studying under Elias J. Corey.
-Dr. Jorgensen then worked at Purdue University from 1975-1990 first as an Assistant Professor and then later as a Professor.
-He joined the Yale faculty in 1990 and has remained there since.
-Dr. Jorgensen's work has been recognized by many awards including election to the American Academy of Arts and Sciences, the National Academy of Sciences, and the International Academy of Quantum and Molecular Sciences.
-He has also received the ACS Award for Computers in Chemical and Pharmaceutical Research, the ACS Hildebrand Award, and the 2015 Tetraheron Prize.
+Dr. Jorgensen is a Sterling Professor of Chemistry at Yale University, whose faculty he joined in 1990.
+Dr. Jorgensen is considered a pioneer in the field of computational chemistry and computer-aided drug discovery.
+His work has been recognized by many awards including election to the American Academy of Arts and Sciences, the National Academy of Sciences, and the International Academy of Quantum and Molecular Sciences.
+He has also received the ACS Award for Computers in Chemical and Pharmaceutical Research, the ACS Hildebrand Award, and the 2015 Tetrahedron Prize.
+Dr. Jorgensen earned a Bachelor's degree from Princeton University in 1970 and a Ph.D. from Harvard University in 1975.

 John L. WOOD, PH.D.